witchyface/pidgelotto/README.md

   - Ticket purchase limits per player
   - Lotto duration
   - Cooldown between lotteries
-  - Fallback prize in case no winner is drawn
+  - Fallback prize in case of error.
 - **Live Config Reloading:** Apply config changes on the fly without restarting the server.
 - **Time Command:** Players can check how many seconds are left in the Grace Period, the Lotto, or the Cooldown.